Deutsch Intern

 What is discrimination?

-We understand discrimination as illegitimate unequal treatment (for example favouritism, disadvantage) of people, in particular on the basis of ethnic origin, gender, religion or ideology, disability, chronic illness, age and sexual identity.
+We understand discrimination as illegitimate unequal treatment (favouritism, disadvantage) of people, in particular on the basis of ethnic origin, gender, religion or ideology, disability, chronic illness, age and sexual identity.
 The existence of discrimination is independent of whether the unequal treatment is intentional.

-You can also turn to the Helpdesk in cases of antisemitism: Contact persons with specific expertise are available for advice and help.
-Further information on the officers for antisemitism can be found here.
+You can also turn to the contact centre in cases of anti-Semitism: Contact persons with specific expertise are available for advice and help.
+Further information on the anti-Semitism officers can be found here

-Detailed information on the different dimensions of discrimination can be found on the website of the Coordination Centre for Diversity.
+Detailed information on dimensions of discrimination can be found on the website of the Coordination Centre for Diversity.

 • Have I been treated differently from other people in the same situation and does the reason for the unequal treatment seem inappropriate to me?

-• Is the reason for the unequal treatment linked to a presumed characteristic of mine, e.g. my origin?
+• Is the reason for the unequal treatment linked to a supposed characteristic of my person, e.g. my origin?

 Further information on possible steps to be taken in the event of discrimination at JMU is currently being finalised in the policy on principles for dealing with discrimination .
 When the policy is published, we will publish detailed information on its content, including the procedural principles, here.